 - People say

 - Engineering is difficult

 - University costs a lot of money

-- Will my child
+- Will my student

 - Study successfully?

 - Maintain the right balance between work and play?

-- Adapt to large classes, fast pace and high workload?
+- Adapt to large classes, fast pace and significantly higher workload?

 - We all want a world-class qualification

 - Therefore we expect

 - Hard work

 - Discipline: We strictly apply our rules

 - Maturity

 - Accept responsibility

-- Obtaining the BEng should be the #1 priority at Stellenbosch
+- Obtaining the BEng degree should be the #1 priority at Stellenbosch